Google Analytics (GA) for CRO: Are you wondering why your users are leaving your site without making any purchase?

-Google Analytics (GA) is a free digital marketing tool provided by Google for businesses, agencies, start-ups to help them optimize their website, increase conversion rate (CR) and ROI.
+Google Analytics is a free digital marketing tool provided by Google for businesses, agencies, start-ups.

-Business owners and digital marketers build the online marketing strategy and determine the site’s goals from the very beginning of designing the site.
+Business owners and digital marketers work together to build an online marketing strategy and determine the site’s goals from the very beginning of developing the site.

-And Google Analytics offers useful data such as: traffic channels, bounce rate, session duration, number of users and sessions in a given perioad, sessions by country and device, pages visited, goals completed, Google Ads data.
+That’s why Google Analytics is a gold mine when it comes to CRO.
+It offers useful data such as traffic channels, bounce rate, session duration, number of users and sessions in a given period, sessions by country and device, pages visited, goals completed, Google Ads data.

-Conversions can be of many kinds, depending on the action you want the audience to take:
+Conversions/goals can be of many types, depending on the action you want visitors to take:

 – sign up for newsletter;

 – order a product;

 – click on a link within a mail.

 2. What CRO practices can turn visitors into buyers?